Prevent winter asthma attacks

 • Dry indoor air from the central heater, and more

-Cold and flu season is starting too, adds Dr. Mathuria.
+Cold and flu season starts as the temperatures drop, too, adds Dr. Mathuria.
 When kids go back to school, they often bring home viruses, which are some of the most common asthma triggers.

-Here’s what you need to know about winter triggers, plus how to breathe easier when the cold air hits.
+With that in mind, here’s what to know about winter triggers, plus ways to breathe easier when the cold air hits.

 Why it’s harder to breathe in the cold